jhurray/BALoadingAnimations/README.md

 ..*Wave
 ..*Pulse

-BALoadingAnimationConfig class methods change a singleton, which is used as the default configuration for all BALoadingAnimations
+BALoadingAnimationConfig class methods change a singleton, which is used as the default configuration for all BALoadingAnimations.

-Use the  class methods to style the loading animations.
+Use BALoadingAnimationConfig the class methods to style the loading animations.

 **OR...**